Skip to main content

 ##################################################################################################

-This job will share the existing service connections with the new projects that have been created, the frequency of execution of this job can be defined by the customer by modifying the value of **- cron: '/30 * * * * * * '
+This file will create a job that will share the existing service connections with the new projects that have been created, the frequency of execution of this job can be defined by the customer by modifying the value of - cron: '*/30 * * * * * * '

 7. Create a pipeline